srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-02.md

 #endif

 int *alloc_code_buf(size_t size) {
+  // PROT_WRITE: We want to be able to write to this page
-  int const prot = PROT_EXEC | PROT_WRITE;
+  // PROT_EXEC: We want to be able to execute code on this page int const prot = PROT_EXEC | PROT_WRITE;
+  // MAP_ANON: We don't need to map this memory region to a file.
+  // MAP_PRIVATE: We don't want other processes to see this memory.
-  int const flags = MAP_ANON | MAP_PRIVATE | MAP_JIT;
+  // MAP_JIT: MacOS only flag to allow JIT compilation. int const flags = MAP_ANON | MAP_PRIVATE | MAP_JIT;
+  // -1: We're asking the OS to find a suitable address for us,
-  void *buf = mmap(NULL, size, prot, flags, -1, 0);
+  // instead of specifying one ourselves. void *buf = mmap(NULL, size, prot, flags, -1, 0);
   return buf;
 }